atsb/Doom64EX-Plus/README.md

 * Port to the C Programming Language like the original game
 * Support for C89 and C99
 * Support for higher resolutions including 21:9
-* Replaced xinput to SDL2_GameController API Which supports all the modern controlls/gamepads/joysticks we have.
+* Replaced xinput to SDL2_GameController API, which supports all the modern game controlls/gamepads/joysticks that we have avaliable.
 * More platforms support including Raspberry PI 3, FreeBSD, OpenBSD, Nintendo Switch(WIP), Playstation Vita(WIP) and Microsoft Xbox(WIP).
 * Better performance (especially when compared to Nightdive Studios' official version (which is slow as hell)
 * Messages for discovering secret areas